 Jon Favreau, director of Iron Man 1 & 2, plays Foggy Nelson in the 2003 adaptation of Daredevil.
 His role is mainly one of comic relief, and he does not exhibit the same animosity toward Elektra as he does in the comics.
 His friendship with Matt, inside and outside of the courtroom, is further elaborated on in the Director's Cut edition of the film.

-Fun fact, Jon also plays Happy Hogan in the two Iron Man movies.
+Fun fact, Jon also plays Happy Hogan in three Iron Man movies.